communitybridge/docs/project-control-center-pre-release/tools/insights/connecting-wiki.md

 # Connecting Wiki

 Atlassian _Confluence_ is a content tool that teams use to collaborate and share knowledge.
-Confluence lets users create pages and blogs, which all team members can comment on and edit.
+Confluence lets users create pages and blogs which all team members can comment on and edit.

 To connect Confluence Wiki, perform the following:

 1.Login to PCC.

-2.Click **Insights** available under Tools Status.
+2.Click **Insights** available under Tools dropdown menu.

 3.The Native Connectors screen appears with list of available data connectors.
 Click ![](../../../.gitbook/assets/Connect.png) icon listed next to Wiki.